 I seem to have several areas in my yard which collect water – some with a lot of water and some with much less.
 I have read quite a bit about designing and dealing with different needs for each area before I begin my project.
 The first step is to identify what type of control each area would work best and if the look is what you like for your yard.
 This Old House has a great slide show illustrating different solutions and links to the instructions.
 I love the look of rain-gardens and dry river beds!
 I hope to create a dry river bed in the front yard and 2 rain gardens in the back …I’ll post pictures when I get these projects done.
 Learn more about rain-gardens, swales and other storm water management techniques for your yard….

 Published by GreenFLBroker, Jeannette Moore

 Licensed in Real Estate since 1985, Jeannette, Broker/Owner of Green Florida Properties sets herself apart with extensive education in energy-efficient and sustainable building practices.
-As northeast Florida's first NAR (National Association of Realtors) Green Real Estate Professional and certified EcoBroker Jeannette pioneered the greening of St. Augustine and St. Johns County MLS.
+As Northeast Florida's first NAR (National Association of Realtors) Green Real Estate Professional and certified EcoBroker Jeannette pioneered the greening of St. Augustine and St. Johns County MLS.
 Adding green data fields to the multiple listing service benefits anyone seeking to buy or sell a home with energy-efficient and sustainable features.
-Jeannette is currently one of three NAR and FR (Florida Realtors) GREEN Instructors in Florida teaching the GREEN Designation course.
+Jeannette is currently one of four NAR and FR (Florida Realtors) GREEN Instructors in Florida teaching the GREEN Designation course.
 View all posts by GreenFLBroker, Jeannette Moore